Nephrolepis cordifolia: Fishbone fern

 Common name: Fishbone fern, Narrow sword fern, Ladder fern, Tuber ladder fern, Tuberous sword fern, Herringbone fern, Erect sword fern

 A beautiful bushy fern commonly seen in gardens, Fishbone ferns are very hardy and require very little maintenance.
-They can grow to a height of of 60-80 cms with beautifully radiating leaves having narrow leaflets or pinnae.

-The fronds have deep brown stems, which is a good contrast to the long, green leaves.
-These leaves are about 20-40 cms long with pairs of alternately arranged leaflets, which are 4-6 cms long.
-They have irregular margins and rounded tips.
-Fishbone fern leaves are bright green in ferns that grow in the shade, and yellowish green in bright sunlight.
+The fronds have deep brown stalk or rachis, which contrasts well with the long, green leaves.
+These leaves are about 20-40 cm long with pairs of alternately arranged leaflets, which are 4-6 cm long.

 Reproduction in Fishbone ferns is through spores contained in sori, dark round spots on the underside of the leaflets.
 These sori are clearly visible in mature leaves, but are covered with protective tissue in younger leaves.